Rakeela/dragora-notes/CHEM131.md

 (Commentary:  Time set aside for the class activity, but since I was nervous about it I already finished it early.)

+(Commentary:  I'll soon move the individual day-notes into their own file and link them from the top-level for each class.)

 ---
 Back to [[college-notes]]